-Fibre in the diet is incredible stuff.
+Fibre will ease constipation in dogs.
+Fibre is amazing.
 It can be used to soften or firm up poo depending on what is required (for more on this process please see anal glands in dogs).
-In this case we want to add fibre, as fibre here acts like a little sponge, absorbing water into the stool, making it softer, wetter and easier to pass (think of all-bran in the human diet!).
+In this case, we want to add fibre, as fibre here acts like a little sponge, absorbing water into the stool, making it softer, wetter and easier to pass (think of all-bran in the human diet!).

 Dogs normally get fibre from the hair, teeth and hide of the animals that they are eating.
-However, most manufactured fresh dog products exclude these parts (for largely aesthetics reasons) but if they were permitted to include them many would include lots, as it’s cheap.
+However, most manufactured raw dog food products exclude these parts (for largely aesthetics reasons) but if they were permitted to include them many would include lots, as it’s cheap.
 Instead of these bits most fresh-feeders include a little plant additions in the diet for the fibre they contain.
-So if a dog is constipated feel free to feed one of the fillers below.
-Keep in a big lunchbox in the fridge and add to each meal so that it makes up 20% of their daily feed:
+So if a dog is constipated, feel free to feed one of the fibre fillers below.
+Best to make it up and freeze in big ice cubes, use one a day (don’t store ground veg in the fridge, it oxidises and makes dogs sick).

 - Steamed and chopped green fibrous veg such as green beans (from frozen)

 - Boiled and mashed sweet potato (skin on) or simply pumpkin from a can.